When Maggie Smith called me a horrible man

 So I took my old mucker Pete Cook – we went to the same school and were trainee newspapermen on the Gravesend Reporter in Kent in our youth – and he told everyone we met that he was Sue-Ellen.
 It being a showbiz affair, no one questioned that.

-Billy Connolly was a better bet.
-He recalled me from early Saturday mornings watching live English premier league football games at the Fox & Hounds Pub on Vineland in Studio City in the 1990s.
+There were many big names there plus other assorted celebrities.
+Billy Connolly recalled me from early Saturday mornings watching live English premier league football games at the Fox & Hounds Pub on Vineland in Studio City in the 1990s.
 The three of us strolled about as Connolly puffed on a big cigar and made effortlessly funny comments.

 Then I spotted Maggie Smith.
 Pete and I went over and I introduced myself.
 I’d always loved her film performances (and I finally saw her onstage in Edward Albee’s “The Lady from Dubuque” at the Theatre Royal Haymarket in 2007).
 I said, as I usually do, “May I say hello?” and introduced myself.